-Easy dairy-free jalapeño creamed corn recipe is a perfect summer side dish.
-Jalapeño creamed corn is a classic side dish that’s best made with fresh corn in season (though we won’t object if you use good quality frozen corn, off season).
+This easy dairy-free jalapeño creamed corn recipe is a perfect summer side dish.
+It’s a classic side dish that’s best made with fresh corn in season (though no one will object if you use good quality frozen corn, off season).

 The most time-consuming part of this recipe, by which I mean all of 5 to 10 minutes, is stripping the corn kernels off the cob.
 It’s so worth it as a wonderful way to use fresh corn when it’s still abundant, and the novelty of having it on the cob or roasted has worn off.